Study PMBOK 8 enterprise environmental factors for PMP 2026: internal and external constraints, context clues, and EEF traps.

 Explanation: D is best because the scenario is rich with EEF clues that should change planning and execution choices.
 A, B, and C all ignore the environment or react too late.
 PMBOK 8 expects context-aware adaptation, not copy-paste delivery habits.

 After this section, move to OPAs and structure so you can separate what the environment imposes from what the organization already provides.
-When you miss questions because the answer felt reasonable but ignored clear context clues, use the free PMP 2026 practice preview on web and review what EEF signal should have changed your choice.
+PMExams explains EEF logic for free.
+When you miss questions because the answer felt reasonable but ignored clear context clues, use the PMP 2026 practice page on external practice and review what EEF signal should have changed your choice.